Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Additional related works

-To relate prior works' assumptions to ours, we can consider an almost equivalent version of our assumption.
+On a technical level, to relate prior works' assumptions to ours, we can consider an almost equivalent version of our assumption (although our proofs do not directly rely on or relate to the discussion below).
 Let $(x,x^+)$ be a positive pair and let $p(\cdot \vert x)$ be the conditional distribution of $x^+$ given $x$.
 Starting from $x_0$, let us consider a hypothetical Markov chain $x_0,\dots, x_T, \cdots$ where $x_t$ is drawn from $p(\cdot \vert x_{t-1})$.
 Our assumption essentially means that this hypothetical Markov chain of sampling neighbors will mix within the same class earlier than it mixes across the entire population (which might not be possible or takes exponential time).
 More concretely, the assumption that $\rho_{\lfloor k/2\rfloor}$ is large compared to $\alpha$ in Theorem~\ref{thm:combine_with_cheeger_simplified} is roughly equivalent to the existence of a (potentially large) $T$ such that $x_0$ and $x_T$ are still likely to have the same label, but are sufficiently independent conditioned on this label or some hidden variable.
-Roughly speaking, prior works~\cite{arora2019theoretical, lee2020predicting, tosh2020contrastive,tosh2021contrastive} assume probabilistic structure about $x_0$ and $x_1$ (instead of $x_0$ and $x_T$), e.g., ~\citet{arora2019theoretical, lee2020predicting} and Theorem 11 of~\citet{tosh2021contrastive} assume that $x_0$ and $x_1$ are independent conditioned on the label and/or a hidden variable.
+Roughly speaking, prior works~\cite{arora2019theoretical, tosh2020contrastive,tosh2021contrastive} assume probabilistic structure about $x_0$ and $x_1$ (instead of $x_0$ and $x_T$), e.g., ~\citet{arora2019theoretical} and Theorem 11 of~\citet{tosh2021contrastive} assume that $x_0$ and $x_1$ are independent conditioned on the label and/or a hidden variable.
+Similar Markov chains on augmentated data have also been used in previous work~\cite{dao2019kernel} to study properties of data augmentation.